ELISAVA

+ELISAVA Faculty of Design and Engineering is an educational center for design and engineering affiliated with the University of Vic.
+Founded in 1961 in Barcelona, it is the first design school in Spain.
+Its campus is located on La Rambla in Barcelona, where around 2,200 students and more than 800 professors coexist.

-ELISAVA has been merged with Pompeu Fabra University since 1995.
+The school was affiliated with Pompeu Fabra University from 1995 to 2021.

 In 2000, ELISAVA won a National Innovation and Design Award.
 In 2013, the magazine Domus ranked it among the top design and architecture schools in Europe.